‘My son was everything you are not’, mother tells killer of ex-prison officer

 When the officer refused and reported the find, Morgan threatened his family before vowing revenge, telling Mr Scott “I’ll bide my time” and making a gun gesture.

-Almost four years later, after Morgan had served his sentence and Mr Scott, from Prescott, Merseyside, had left the Prison Service, he carried out the threat.
+Almost four years later, after Morgan had served his sentence and Mr Scott, from Prescot, Merseyside, had left the Prison Service, he carried out the threat.

 Mr Scott was leaving a gym in Skelmersdale, Lancashire, on the evening of February 8 last year.